RodolphePoon/front-interview/README.md

 ### Step 1

-Based on the data contained in the JSON file src/data.json develop data table in the render function of App.js
+Based on the data contained in the JSON file src/data.json develop a data table in the render function of App.js

 |             | Nom de compte | Status du compte | IBAN du compte | Balance du compte |
 |-------------|---------------|------------------|----------------|-------------------|